 The total program cost is $3,700 for both in-state and out-of-state students.

-The liberal arts courses are 2 credits each and the bootcamps are 1 credit each.
-In addition, the required "Problem Solving & Strategic Decision Making" class will be offered for 3 credits.
-Students must do all 6 credits; they cannot do only part of the program.
+All courses are 2 credits each.
+Students must take all 6 credits; they cannot take only part of the program.

 No. Tuition and fees are the same whether students live in-state or out-of-state.

 You will find out your courses before the program begins.
-Students can drop with a full refund from June 16 to June 21.
 The earlier you apply, the more likely you will receive your top course choices.

-Yes, the 6-credits count as elective credit for the BA or BS degrees in the College.
+Yes, the 6 credits count as elective credits for the BA or BS degrees in the College.
 They also count as part of the 102 required “inside the College” credits.

-The extended application deadline is June 16, but students will be notified of acceptance as soon as possible, including students who applied ahead of the April 15 priority deadline.
+The application deadline is June 2 , but students will be notified of acceptance as soon as possible, with release of rolling admissions decisions beginning at the end of March 2023.

-UVA Launchpad is 6 credit hours and is eligible for Summer 2021 financial aid.
-More information regarding types of financial aid is available here.
-Grant funding for Summer Session is extremely limited and need-based.
+UVA Launchpad is 6 credit hours and is eligible for Summer 2023 financial aid.
+More information regarding types of financial aid for UVA students is available here.
+Grant funding for Summer Session is need-based.
 Some students may only qualify for financial aid in the form of federal student loans.
 Students seeking aid are encouraged to apply for admission early.